wdrz/data-manager/README.md

 # DB course project
 ## Introduction
-This application is a image dataset manager.
-Its puproose is to upload, delete, display and download image datasets, as well as inserting and reviewing classifications.
-Project is written mostly in PHP and large part of it is JavaScript.
-Apart of this there are stylesheets (CSS), Python code in Jupyter notebook to generate .sql script.
-I am using Oracle database.
+This application is an image dataset manager.
+Its purpose is to upload, delete, display and download image datasets, as well as to insert and review classifications.
+The project in combination of PHP, JavaScript, HTML, CSS, PL/SQL.
+Python was used to generate sample data in a form of a .sql script.
+Last but not least, the project's database is Oracle.

 ## Model
 Database contains user credentials, labels, datasets, images, areas of images and classiffications of areas.
-Users have different roles in the system ordinary users and admins.
+Users have different roles in the system: ordinary users and admins.
 Different groups have different permissions to perform operations such as viewing, modifying, createing datasets, specifying new areas of existing images, adding images, classifying areas of images.

 ![Image 0](images/uml.png)